tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8_2_5_to_8_2_7.md

 * Admin -> Reports -> Available Updates

-If it looks ok, clear all caches in admin panel and backup db:
+If it looks ok, clear all caches in admin panel, backup db, and backup the backup:

 * Admin -> Configuration -> Development -> Clear All Caches